-Offering a creative overview of bar design best practices, Leah outlined her top bar design elements: function, energy, and materials, while also providing insight on how crafting a great bar for guests to gather around is just as essential as crafting great cocktails to drive business to a restaurant’s beverage program.
+Offering a creative overview of bar lighting design ideas and best practices, Leah outlined her top bar design elements: function, energy, and materials, while also providing insight on how crafting a great bar for guests to gather around is just as essential as crafting great cocktails to drive business to a restaurant’s beverage program.

 During our talks, Leah’s passion for design really shined, and soon segued to lighting.
 We’ve always been intrigued by how the right lighting design can immediately transform a space, even highlighting our partnership with Stroik Lighting Design in designing our client’s downtown DC restaurant, Farmers & Distillers.